THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 GRAPHICS - Screen printed below the BIG MUFF name on the top of the box was the mathematical symbol for pi (π ), which has remained on every Big Muff since the original.
 The first edition models produced in 1969 had a VOLUME knob, a SUSTAIN knob, and a FUZZ knob.
 The word OFF was just to the left of the volume pot.
 Some time in 1970 the word FUZZ was changed to TONE for the second edition.
 All first edition V1's are marked FUZZ.
 All second editions are marked TONE.

 π SYMBOL - Electro-Harmonix has a history of unique and wacky names and graphics for some of their early pedals.
 Using slang and slightly colloquial terms, they came up with such names as the Hog's Foot, Screaming Tree, Soul Preacher, Hare-Lip, Black Finger, Bad Stone, Chill Switch, Switchblade, Electric Mistress, and Hot Foot, among others.
 The meaning behind many of these names, or lack of meaning, may be somewhat baffling to people who are not from, or are not familiar with American English.
 The Black Finger, for example, was a slang drug term in the 1970's referring to the color of a person's finger after scraping the black tar from a cannabis pipe bowl, then rolling it into a ball in order to smoke it.
+The EHX Black Finger name was more likely a reference to the fingers of Jimi Hendrix, as EHX advertised this pedal would give you the Hendrix "Lady" sound.
 Bad Stone does not necessarily mean anything, but the two words sound cool together as the name for a phaser effect pedal.
 Then there were some of the more crude names like English Muff'n, Tube Zipper, Bass Balls, Muff Fuzz and Big Muff.
 Muff Fuzz may have stemmed from Mike Matthews "muffled fuzz" tone description of the sound, but 'muff', 'fuzz', and 'muffin' are also crude American slang terms for a woman's vagina.
 The associations were definitely intentional and meant to appeal to the male Rock and Roll guitarist.
 'Big Muff' slang simply meant 'large vagina'.
 The slang was even carried forward when clones of the Big Muff were made with such slang names as Swollen Pickle and Large Beaver.
 Then there is the use of the π symbol on the Big Muff.
-Many people from outside the USA have emailed asking me to explain the significance of the π symbol.
+Many people from outside the USA have emailed asking me to explain the significance of the symbol.
 Enough people are genuinely baffled by it that I feel it is necessary to explain, however crude it may be.

 CONTROLS / KNOBS - The first edition models, likely produced in late 1969 had a VOLUME knob with the on/off switch built into the potentiometer (pot), a SUSTAIN knob, and a tone knob labeled FUZZ, later changed to TONE.
 The tone knob was oriented with treble on the left and bass on the right.
 The volume pot switch was then changed some time in 1970 to a separate surface mounted on/off switch for the second edition.
 Pots typically had D shaped shafts made of brass, steel, or plastic.
 E-H purchased over 150,000 surplus pots when they first started making pedals.
 The pots were all dated 1966, which is why you see '66 pots in Big Muffs made as late as 1971.
 An interesting detail about the pots is that none of them start at zero in the same place.
 This is due to the pots being mounted to the circuit board with the leads wrapping over the edges of the board - one over the left side, one over the top, and one over the right side.
 This made remembering your settings a bit of a headache.
 The foot switch was a standard Carling SPDT.

 Several knob types were used during the production.
-The most common was a black Bakelite rectangular topped, d-shaft knob, identical to the E-H Axis Fuzztone and Foxey Lady knobs used previously.
-E-H purchased over 100,000 of these surplus knobs when they first started making pedals, and they were used on all other E-H products at the time.
+The most common was a "pinch" style black Bakelite rectangular topped knob similar in style to Philco and RCA Victor radio knobs used in the 1940's/50's.
+These same d-shaft knobs were also used on the E-H Axis Fuzztone and Foxey Lady pedals.
+E-H purchased over 100,000 surplus knobs when they first started making pedals, and they were used on all other E-H products at the time.
 There were two versions of the black knobs, each with a different shaped post hole.
 One had a set screw in the side and one was a press on type.
-As these knobs ran out there were a variety of other silver and silver and black plastic knobs used from other makers, including some made by Davies Molding.
+As these knobs ran out there were a variety of other silver and silver/black plastic radio/amplifier knobs used from other makers, including some made by Davies Molding.
 These knob types may have swapped back and forth at different times during production.
 I have counted ten different knob types that I have seen repeatedly, though there may be many more that were used in production.
-According to Mike Matthews, they kept changing knobs after the original knobs ran out until they found one they could stick with.
+According to Mike Matthews, they kept changing knobs after the original knobs ran out because they had not found one to stay with for regular production.
 Although many V1 Big Muffs around today have aftermarket replacement knobs, most are original production knobs.
 Some of the D-shaft pot posts are much longer than others, which is why you will occasionally see V1 Big Muffs with the knobs raised ridiculously high over the pedal, although this did have the benefit of making foot dialing easy.

 Early schematic traces of the V1 that appeared on the internet in the early 2000's were labeled "first" and "second" editions, or "version 1" and "version 2", leading people to assume there were two versions of the circuit.
 Those were simply tracings of two specific V1 circuits, but the fact is, there were many more.
 At first glance there appears to be very little consistency in component types and values from one V1 circuit to another, leading one to believe production was sloppy, with parts seemingly picked at random.
 In reality, they were anything but random.
 There were at least 18 different circuit variants, each following a set schematic, and each repeated in production by the thousands.
 I call these different schematics "variants".
 There are many reasons for the variant circuits, but the simple answer seems to be, they changed the schematic several times a year to work with the parts on hand at the time.
 Caps and resistors were bought in bulk, and exact values from batch to batch varied.
 For example, if 500pF caps were not available, 560pF caps were purchased, and other related cap and resistor values were tweaked in an attempt to keep a similar sound.
 If there was a deal on a bulk purchase of 560pF caps, but the schematic called for 500pF, the schematic was revised.
 If there was a surplus of 33k resistors, you may see them used in R2, R5, R8, R13, and R11 positions.
 The next circuit variant may have them all changed to 39k.
 Basically, wherever they could get away with a value change to utilize bulk parts on hand, and not drastically affect the sound, they did.
 However, often these changes did affect the sound.
 Components, especially capacitors, were made in many different shapes and colors by several different manufacturers, so you will often find each variant circuit often uses specific component types unique to that variant.
 There were thousands of any particular variant circuit made, at least until the next bulk purchases required the schematic to be tweaked again for the next production run.
 At other times the schematic seems to have been intentionally changed specifically to revise or update the sound.